jsteenbeeke/jsteenbeeke.github.io/showcase.md

 permalink: /showcase/
 ---

-*Last updated on the 30th of July, 2019*
+*Last updated on the 21st of May, 2020*

 I have a thing against resumes.
 As a software engineer with quite a bit of experience there are a lot of applications, frameworks, libraries and technologies I have experience with, some more than others.
 There are many ways I could list this in a resume, but if I want to do the ones I have the most experience with any justice, this is going to result in a very long resume.
 During job interviews I've noticed that people tend to go down the list, look at what they recognize, and start asking questions about that, but they also ignore those they don't know, even if they are a significant part of my experience.
 As for my work history, there's [a complete and up-to-date list on LinkedIn](https://www.linkedin.com/in/jeroen-steenbeeke-1b13676/).